 I’m aware, however, that long before this Carlin was a free speech pioneer, that his “Seven Words You Can Never Say On TV” routine dragged all the way to the U.S. Supreme Court, leading, unfortunately, to one of their many failures to defend individual liberties.
 But he didn’t always lose, and comedians have cited him as an influence and inspiration ever since.
 Carlin’s sort of iconoclasm is vital for avoiding a descent into authoritarian stagnation.
 He’ll be missed.

-So, the last step before applying to any of these doctoral programs, is, of course, to finish the Master’s degree.
+So, the last step before considering applying to any doctoral programs, is, of course, to finish the Master’s degree.
 I have two courses to go, but now that I work at Marymount I figured I’d rather take two courses there for free this term and transfer them back to GW to wrap things up rather than pay to take courses at GW, however good they may be.

 Given the situation this sounds like a fine choice to me… it does have a nice match with your long-term interests.
 My only disappointment with the syllabus is that it will be a campus-based course.
 Can you really learn in that archaic format?
 Do they have to check your ID to make sure that it is really you coming to class?
 Can people really learn with out continuous access to the Web?
 Hahahahaaaa